DeathSurfing/College-Notes/Notes/Physics/Physics Assignment 1.md

 $\lambda = \frac{(0.8)^2}{4 \cdot 25 \cdot 100} = \frac{0.64}{10000} = 6.4 \times 10^{-5}$ cm

-Now, we can average the two values for $\lambda$:

 $\lambda_{\text{avg}} = \frac{5.625 \times 10^{-5} + 6.4 \times 10^{-5}}{2} = 6.0125 \times 10^{-5}$ cm

-Thus, the wavelength of the light is approximately:

 $\lambda \approx 6.01 \times 10^{-5}$ cm or 600 nm.